Universal stability of coherently diffusive 1D systems with respect to decoherence: HHAA model with different values of TEXT .

 The spreading in time of the wave packet in absence and presence of dephasing together with our analytical estimations for the diffusion coefficient is shown in Fig.~\ref{fig:Sup:ChQ1}a,b.
 As one can see, the initial ballistic spreading (Eq. \eqref{SM:eq:Sig-IniBall}) lasts until a time $\tau_W$ (Eq.~(\ref{eq:sup:tauW}), indicated as vertical lines in Fig.~\ref{fig:Sup:ChQ1}a,b).
 After that time the dynamics is diffusive with a diffusion coefficient given by Eq.~\eqref{SM:eq:Dt}.
 We notice, see panel (a), the presence of oscillations in the second moment which increase as $q$ decreases.
 These oscillations are partly erased in presence of dephasing at long times as shown in Fig.~\ref{fig:Sup:ChQ1}b for $\gamma_\phi=0.02$.

 Fig.~\ref{fig:Sup:ChQ1}c shows the fitted values of $D$ (symbols) together with the $D$ values obtained from Eq. \eqref{SM:eq:Jianshu} (dashed curves) as a function of $\gamma_\phi$ for different $q$ at the MIT.
 As vertical dashed lines, we plot $\gamma^c_\phi=\frac{2\hbar}{\tau_W}$ which coincide with the beginning of the strong dephasing regime, where the diffusion coefficient decreases with dephasing.
-Notice that for large values of $m$ the diffusion coefficient $D$ presents wide oscillations as a function of $\gamma_\phi$, probably due to a weaker irrationality of the $q$ value.
+Notice that for large values of $m$, the diffusion coefficient $D$ exhibits significant oscillations with respect to $\gamma_\phi$.
+This phenomenon arises from the observed oscillations in the coherent dynamics (Eq. \eqref{SM:eq:DSigma0-gen}), likely due to the weaker irrationality of the $q$ value compared to $q_g$.
 More investigations should be done in the future to understand the origin of these interesting oscillations.
 In Fig.~\ref{fig:Sup:ChQ1}d we plot the diffusion coefficient re-scaled by the theoretical value in absence of dephasing (Eq. \eqref{SM:eq:Dt}) and $\gamma_\phi$ rescaled by the elastic scattering rate $\gamma^c_\phi=\frac{2\hbar}{\tau_W}$.
 Fig.~\ref{fig:Sup:ChQ1}d confirm the validity of our analytical expressions of $D$ and $\tau_W$ as a function of $q$.